Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/FPGA_Acceleration/FPGA_Acc.md

 - Experiments were conducted on three datasets, XOR, Iris, MNIST (three famous datasets in ML domain).

 - Pipeline stall could lead to increasing latency.
-(Pipeline stall or bubbles is the method to deal with hazrad in circuit)
+(Pipeline stall or bubbles is the method to deal with hazard in circuit)

 - Show the promise of improving hardware efficiency in ML.